openmls/openmls/book/src/traits/README.md

 OpenMLS defines a number of traits that have to be implemented in order to use OpenMLS.
+The main goal is to allow OpenMLS to use different implementations for its cryptographic primitives and persistence.
+This should make it possible to plug in anything from [WebCrypto] to secure enclaves.

 - [Traits](./traits.md)
 - [External Types](./types.md)